FDA Inspections - Best Practices

 for Laboratory Computer Systems.

-Here with FDA's Nick Buhay at a workshop during a joint FDA/Industry training
+professionals.
+Here with FDA's Nick Buhay at a workshop during a joint

 1. Introduction